Team-Abraxas/Projects-Nimbus-2023/Quantum Breakout Game/README.md

 4) Run the `main.py` file using the command: `python main.py`

 # Play Instruction
-- W, A, S, D Keys: Move the "Circuit Cursor" in the Quantum Circuit to the place where you want to add a gate in the circuit.
+- W, A, S, D Keys: Move the "Circuit Cursor" in the Quantum Circuit to where you want to add a gate in the circuit.
 - Backspace Key: Remove the gate present at the Circuit Cursor.
 - Delete Key: Clear the Quantum Circuit, i.e., remove all gates from the Quantum Circuit.
 - X Key: Add X Gate to the quantum circuit.
 - Y Key: Add Y Gate to the quantum circuit.
 - Z Key: Add Z Gate to the quantum circuit.
 - H Key: Add H Gate to the quantum circuit.
-- C, R, E Keys: Press C Key to convert the X, Y, Z, or H gates into CX, CY, CZ, and CH gates respectively, and then press R Key and F Key to the control to qubit above or below respectively.
+- C, R, E Keys: Press the C Key to convert the X, Y, Z, or H gates into CX, CY, CZ, and CH gates respectively, then press the R Key and F Key to the control to qubit above or below.
 - Q and E Keys: To convert X, Y, and Z into RX, RY, and RZ gates respectively.
 Q Key decreases the rotation angle by π/8 and E Key increases the rotation angle by π/8.

 # About the Project Developer